Fort Worth Police Department

 FWPD is responsible for traffic and general law enforcement within the city limits of Fort Worth.
-Specialty divisions include investigation, K-9, bicycle patrol, and SWAT.
+Specialty divisions include investigation, K-9, bicycle patrol, crisis intervention teams, school resource officers, tactical medic unit, and SWAT.

 History

 The Fort Worth Police Department started on April 12, 1873 when E.M.
 Terrell was appointed City Marshal with a force of four officers.
 However, the force was disbanded a month later for economic reasons.
 The force was re-established in 1876 to cope with unruly cowboys and high levels of prostitution, with Jim Courtright being instated as City Marshal with two assisting deputies.
 Courtright's reputation as an Army scout and gunfighter led to an unprecedented term of nonviolence in Fort Worth.
 By 1887, the force had grown to six officers and a Chief of Police.

 The early 20th century saw many innovations to the FWPD, including motorcycles, traffic tickets, stoplights, and the city's first female officer.
 The mid-1900s saw even more technological advances, with the addition of a crime laboratory and radar speed detectors.
 Throughout the 1990s and early 2000s, the department sought to establish better links to the community, instituting programs such as "forums," a series of monthly department-citizen meetings, and the Citizens on Patrol program.

 In 2008, after the retirement of Chief Ralph Mendoza, Executive Deputy Patricia Kneblick was briefly appointed interim chief, making her the first woman ever to be appointed Chief of Police in Fort Worth.
 Jeffrey Halstead, a Commander with the Phoenix Police Department, replaced Kneblick in December 2008, making him the city's 24th chief.